scottdurow/power-platform-pro-dev-workshop/Labs/Lab 5 - Source Code Control.md

 1. To check that the build process works, you can run the following at the VS Code PowerShell terminal:

      ```
-     cd "C:\workshop\solution\ScottishSummitDeveloperWorkshop"
+     cd "C:\workshop\solution\PowerPlatformProDeveloperWorkshop"
      dotnet build -c Release
      ```

      The projects will be built and the tests run.

-1. Open the built solution in file explorer at `solution\ScottishSummitDeveloperWorkshop\bin\ScottishSummitDeveloperWorkshop_managed.zip` by right clicking on the file and selected **Reveal in File Explorer**.
+1. Open the built solution in file explorer at `solution\PowerPlatformProDeveloperWorkshop\bin\PowerPlatformProDeveloperWorkshop_managed.zip` by right clicking on the file and selected **Reveal in File Explorer**.
 Open the solution zip and check that the following files are present as a result of the build:

     1. `Controls/contoso_Contoso.ImageGrid/bundle.js`
     1. `PluginAssemblies/ContosoRealEstateBusinessLogic-D3A8E79A-791E-446C-B45D-0684436C6CD6/ContosoRealEstateBusinessLogic.dll`